mdernovoi/data-analysis-platform/doc/provision.md

     Carefully review the command output and replace all placeholder occurrences with reasonable values.
 Some values are described below.

     ```Shell
-    find-todo-replace-placeholders
+    make find-todo-replace-placeholders-in-runtime-files
     ```

-    Values to replace:
+    Description of some values that have to be replaced (**non-exhaustive**):

     - TODO: :construction: **Currently under construction** :construction:

-    > :warning: **NOTE**: Currently, only publicly signed certificates are supported (e.g., signed by LetsEncrypt).
-    >
-    > **TIP**: The Data Analysis Platform can also be **deployed without TLS** for testing purposes.
-In this case **certificates are not required**.
-This does not impair the functionality of the platform in any way.
-However, this deployment type is not recommended for production use since all data are transferred unencrypted and can be read or modified by a malicious actor.
-    >
-    > **TIP**: You can get a public TLS certificate by registering a domain for approximately 1$ per month (e.g., with [Hetzner](https://www.hetzner.com/domainregistration)) and then [request a free LetsEncrypt certificate with the DNS challenge](https://ongkhaiwei.medium.com/generate-lets-encrypt-certificate-with-dns-challenge-and-namecheap-e5999a040708).
+    > :warning: **NOTE**: The default installation of the Data Analysis Platform is not secured by TLS.
+To learn how to enable TLS reference the [tls section](#tls) of this document.

 ### Deploy the platform

-> **NOTE**: Both the *Service* and *Runner* services can be deployed on the same host.
+> **NOTE**: Both the *Service* and *Runner* subsystems can be deployed on the same host.
+However, an installation on different machines is recommended to preserve the `service-host` services in case the `runner-host` crashes due to computation errors of the GitLab runner.

 #### Service host